fedora-infra/bodhi/docs/man_pages/bodhi.rst

         A path to a file containing all the update details.

+    ``--requirements <Taskotron tasks>``

+        A comma or space-separated list of required Taskotron tasks that must pass for this update to reach stable.

 ``bodhi updates edit [options] <update>``

     Edit an existing bodhi update, given an update id or an update title.
 The